 On the surface Cacibajagua seems like a wonderful middle-sized city.
-It's diversified businesses have helped the city weather the turbulence of economics well, and even shown growth in some areas.
+It's diversified businesses have helped the city weather the turbulence of economics well, and even shown growth in some areas, in part thanks to diversified businesses and a casino.
 The crime is kept fairly well contained in the south-west part of the city, which is also home to the cities handful of strip clubs, adult entertainment locations, and the best part of town for most illegal transactions.

 OOC note: Unless otherwise noted, All the information on the site is designed with the "general public" in mind (especially about locations and the character pages).
 It is from the aspect that if Joe Average were to walk into a city and ask around about things or read the papers, this is the information he'd find out.
 The word Cacibajagua roughly translates to 'Black Cave' from a Native American dialect.

 As in real life, the World of Darkness has an abundance of groups with a variety of interests and agendas.
 These groups form shadow alliances and accords regularly and break them just as quickly.
 It's a tangled web that is ever present and almost impossible to unravel.
 The question should never be "Are you paranoid?" rather it should be "Are you paranoid enough?"

 From the Orwellian conspiracy to the classic who-dun-it to the spooky ghost story and everything in between, the World of Darkness thrives on mystery of all kinds.
 What lurks in the shadows and what connections exist behind the lies and frontmen is anyones guess.
 Sometimes people will be given a glimpse into the shadows, given opportunities to delve deeper or turn away.
 Other times, the character will need to seek them out.